 Perhaps the most important factor to be mindful of while planning the opening of a pop-up store is the location.
 The location must be right for the business to succeed.
 The need is to be able to identify the areas or locations that your potential customers are most likely to frequent ie areas where you can match your product with the personality of the customer.

 One option could be a stall in an already existing store.
-For example, selling your handmade jewellery / accessories in a clothing / garment store.
+For example, selling your handmade jewellery/accessories in a clothing/garment store.
 Such complementary partnerships can appeal to customers and help sell your product too.

-It is important for the pop-up store to be attractively designed and provide the best experience for customers from the time they step in to the time they exit.
-Such stores can help to create long lasting impressions, offers convenience and allows you to connect with the community.
+It is important for the pop-up store to be attractively designed and provide the best experience for customers from the time they step into the time they exit.
+Such stores can help to create long-lasting impressions, offers convenience and allows you to connect with the community.

-Build up a buzz about your upcoming pop-up store on your website and online in general.
+Build up a buzz about your upcoming pop-up store on your online store website and online in general.
 Promoting the event to your existing social audience is the key to having sustainable foot traffic at your pop-up.
 Create events on Facebook and keep everyone updated through Instagram, Twitter and Pinterest.
 Running promotions during your pop-up also helps to keep the momentum going.

 Advantages of Such Mixing of Sales Channels